xmtp/example-chat-react/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or videos to help explain your problem.

 **Environment**
- - OS:
+ - OS version:
- - Browser:
+ - Browser type and version:
- - Version:
+ - `xmtp-js` version (if known):
  - Deployment URL (if applicable):

 **Additional context**